The Digital Millennium Copyright Act (DMCA)

 If you received an email from the UC Davis Designated Agent about a DMCA notification related to your Internet connection, read the email carefully – it tells you what happened, what will happen, what to do and who to contact with questions.
 The matter will be handled within UC Davis unless (1) you file a “counter-notification” (more here) in which case UC Davis will connect the copyright owner and you directly (meaning they’ll know who you are) so you can talk about it, or (2) if UC Davis receives a valid subpoena to identify you.
 In that case it will attempt to give you advance notice, but will disclose your contact information.
 And yes, it has happened at UCD.

 If you own the copyright to music, movies, TV, textbooks or images ...

 Among other things, the Digital Millennium Copyright Act (DMCA) provides a relatively simple process for copyright owners who believe their rights have been infringed online to make it stop.

 If you believe your copyrights are being infringed online, you can send a “Notification” asking that the material be removed to the Internet Service Provider (ISP) that’s providing the online access; they are required expeditiously to remove access to the materials.
 The US Copyright Office maintains a list of the Designated Agents for most ISPs.
 You can reach the Designated Agent for the UC Davis network at dmca@ucdavis(dot)edu.

 - Music Download Warning List (Center for Technology & Democracy) lists subscription sites that look legal but aren’t

-- Federal law (the Higher Education Opportunity Act) requires UC Davis to provide detailed information about copyright infringement and file sharing.
+- The Higher Education Opportunity Act (HEOA) requires UC Davis to provide detailed information about copyright infringement and file sharing.
 It’s here.

 Definitions of capitalized terms and FAQs are on the University of California copyright website